 Department of Sociology

-Sociology majors are encouraged to study abroad for at least one semester, write a senior thesis or a portfolio, be proficient in a second language in addition to English, and treat community service/activism as integral to their studies.
+Sociology majors are encouraged to treat community service and activism as integral to their studies.
 Many of our students continue studies in sociology and related fields at the graduate level, either immediately or in the future.
 Sociology provides particularly good preparation for community organizing, law, public policy, social work and human services, doctoral work in sociology and related fields, and teaching at the early childhood, elementary, or college levels.

 Programs in this Department: